preeve9534/pdjr-skplugin-devantech/README.md

 [Alarm, alert and notification handling](http://signalk.org/specification/1.0.0/doc/notifications.html) section of the Signal K documentation may provide helpful orientation.

-__signalk-rerelay__ supports integration of consumer grade USB and IP operated relay modules from the UK company Robot Electronics into the Signal K domain.
+__signalk-devantech__ supports integration of consumer grade USB and IP operated relay modules from the UK company Devantech into the Signal K domain.
-The plugin may also support relay modules from other suppliers which have a similar design principle.
+The plugin may also support relay modules from other manufacturers which have a similar design principle.
-Note that NMEA 2000 switchbank relays (and switches) are natively supported by Signal K and are not addressed by __signalk-rerelay__.
+Note that NMEA 2000 switchbank relays (and switches) are natively supported by Signal K and are not compatible with __signalk-devantech__.

 A connected relay can be operated directly by a state changes on a Signal K data key and the plugin allows easy integration with keys in the